HMS Dragon seized thousands of kilograms of hash in its eight bust in the Middle East (Picture: MOD/Royal Navy).

 It is the eight drug bust in the Middle East in the past few weeks.

-days after HMS Dragon broke the record for the highest number of successful busts and the total weight of drugs seized by a Royal Navy ship in the Middle East.
-The drugs were found on board of a suspicious fishing vessel (Picture: MOD/Royal Navy).
+It comes only days after HMS Dragon broke the record for the highest number of successful busts and the total weight of drugs seized by a Royal Navy ship in the Middle East.

 Flying a routine dawn mission, the crew of the ship’s Wildcat helicopter spotted a suspicious-looking boat from the air.